Join Our Campaigns Benefiting Orangutan Survival

 Campaigns do work.
 In 2005, we successfully campaigned for an officially declared Orangutan Caring Week in Indonesia: Pekan Peduli Orang Utan.
 Each year OCW has increased in participation in Indonesia and around the world.
 Join OUR campaign to raise orangutan awareness and concern.
 Be part of the solution to save orangutans.
 Learn more by clicking here.

-Click here to sign a petition supporting the preservation of the Aceh forests.
+Click here to sign a petition rejecting the Aceh Spatial Plan and supporting the preservation of the Aceh forests.
 The Aceh forests are in danger because of the recently approved Aceh Spatial Plan.
+The poorly written plan is on the President of Indonesia's desk and we need him to reject it.

 Click here to sign a petition supporting the preservation of the relict forest on the Sekonyer River in Tanjung Puting National Park.